-Day 24: Migraine ongoing is still going, tackling insomnia with Acupuncture, Zopiclone, Epsom salt bath before bed with overload of lavender everything (diffuser, oils, sprays, lotion, body wash, etc.).
+Day 24: Migraine is still going, tackling insomnia with Acupuncture, Zopiclone, Epsom salt bath before bed with overload of lavender everything (diffuser, oils, sprays, lotion, body wash, etc.).
 Also having random, sharp left hip pain – cause unknown

 Day 25: Migraine better; going to continue Acupuncture, combo of Tylenol & Advil Extra Strength as well as Peppermint Halo to manage it.
 Mood is improving as pain improves.
 Sleep is still on & off

 Day 26-32: Migraine improved daily with therapies noted above.
 Mood is much more stable & overall pain from uterus & ovaries reduced.
 Hours of solid sleep increasing to 5-6/night

 Fast forward to the present, January 2020.
 I have been on Lupron for 15 months now.
 Medical menopause is in full swing.
 During these 15 months, I have attended many therapies, taken supplements, Chinese Herbs, become more mindful & had a few good moments after the first month & half up until 3-4 months in.

 It was then I started noticing that three weeks after an injection, I began to experience uterus cramping & sharp ovary pain so the Lupron wasn’t working for the entire month.
 I tried the 3-month injection & found they did not last as long either in terms of effectiveness.